MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 Port mirroring is a technique used on a network switch or router to send a copy of network packets seen on the specified ports (source ports) to other specified ports (destination ports).
 After enabling port mirroring on the Surface Hub port, the packets can be monitored and analyzed by an administrator to determine if any Microsoft endpoints are unaccessible.

 ## Windows Update for Business deferral policy ##
 [Windows Update for Business](/surface-hub/manage-windows-updates-for-surface-hub#windows-update-for-business) is a feature that allows IT administrators to manage when Windows devices receive updates.
-Administrators can defer or pause updates, allowing time to validate them prior to installing on all devices.
+Administrators can defer or pause updates, allowing time to validate them before installing them on all devices.
 Feature updates can be deferred up to 365 days and quality updates can be deferred up to 30 days.
 Deferring means the device won't receive the update until it has been released for at least the number of deferral days you specified (offer date = release date + deferral date).

 If your Surface Hub isn't updating, confirm if a [Windows Update deferral policy](/surface-hub/manage-windows-updates-for-surface-hub#group-surface-hub-into-deployment-rings) is applied.
 The specific policies are: